KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

     // If the pogram just ended here, then that would cause the throttle
     // to turn back off again right away and nothing would happen.

 Again, relaunch the ship, copy the script as before, and run it again.
-This time you should see it activate your later upper stages correctly. (again, assuming you made the entire vessel with only liquidfuel engines.)
+This time you should see it activate your later upper stages correctly.

 .. figure:: /_images/tutorials/quickstart/example_2_4.png
     :width: 80 %